ahnaf-zamil/project-localdown/README.md

 Save that file as `novels_data.csv` under `data-api/data` directory.
 Now you can run the DB loader to store this data in a PostgreSQL database (check out the [Data API README](data-api/README.md) to see how you can run it)

 **Edit:** I have hosted my own instance of the Data API, which you can find at `https://api.ahnafzamil.com/localdown`

+## Credits

+I would like to thank these people for helping me with this

+- Dominatroy#0731 - For providing me with emotional support and brain damage